Integrated tool-set for Control, Calibration and Characterization of quantum devices applied to superconducting qubits: in-depth

 \subsection{Model analysis}

-Both during and after the learning process, it is beneficial to interrogate the model to estimate its properties and their impact on the system behaviour.
-As part of the \CCC\ tool-set one can perform sensitivity analysis for system parameters: Sweeping a single parameter, e.g. qubit frequency, across the range of interest, while keeping other parameters at their current best value, evaluating the model match score at each point, exemplified in Fig. \ref{fig:sens}.
-The result is a 1-D cut through the optimization landscape that may exhibit a well-defined minimum, multiple extrema indicating a difficult optimization, or even appear flat in the case when a parameter does not affect the behaviour of the current experiment.
+Both during and after the learning process, it is beneficial to interrogate the model to estimate its properties and their impact on the system behavior.
+As part of the \CCC\ tool-set we perform sensitivity analysis for system parameters: Sweeping a single parameter, e.g. qubit frequency, across the range of interest, while keeping other parameters at their current best value, evaluating the model match score at each point, as seen in the example (Fig. \ref{fig:sens-freq}).
+The result is a 1-D cut through the optimization landscape that may exhibit a well-defined minimum, multiple extrema indicating a difficult optimization, or even appear flat in the case when a parameter does not affect the behavior of the current experiment.
 This landscape depends on both the selected model and data it is compared to.
 Depending on the ruggedness of the sensitivity, one might choose to utilize a gradient-based algorithm from the start or to first perform a gradient-free exploratory search to avoid local minima.
-In the case of a flat sensitivity, one may choose two courses of action: If the parameter is of little interest for successive experiments, it may be removed or set to a convenient value within the flat range; otherwise, one needs to design an experiment producing additional data that is sensitive to the parameter.
-The physicists' knowledge of common experimental practices (e.g. Rabi, Ramsey, Hahn echo) and intuition guides the decision for the experiment design.
+In the case of a flat sensitivity, there are two courses of action: If the parameter is of little interest for successive experiments, it may be removed or set to a convenient value within the flat range; otherwise, one needs to design an experiment producing additional data that is sensitive to the parameter.
+The physicists' knowledge of common experimental practices (e.g. Rabi, Ramsey, Hahn echo sequences) and intuition guides the decision for the experiment design.
 When suspecting correlations between parameters, cuts in single dimensions are not enough and higher dimensional sweeps are necessary.
 After a successful learning process, the sensitivity analysis gives an estimate of the precision to which each parameter has been determined.